alechenninger/blog/posts/fakes.md

 * Only mock classes when dealing with legacy code [(source)][mock-classes]
 * Don't mock complex interfaces [(source)][service-call-contracts] [(source)][mocks-are-stupid]

 ...the list goes on.
-Much of this comes from mock library authors themselves.
 For a tool so easy to misuse, we're using it quite a lot.
 Mockito is [one of the most depended-upon Java libraries in the world][mockito-popularity].

 // While "mocking" is an abstract concept, for the remainder of this post I'll use the term mock to refer specifically to a mock or stub configured by way of a mocking library like Mockito.
 Likewise,